How to learn game development

 Then, go on studying at least GIMP and Blender.
 Learn, in Blender, how to produce 3D models, rig them, animate them and UV-Map them.

-Then, in GIMP, learn how to draw textures and UV-Maps.
+Then, in GIMP, learn how to draw textures and UV-Maps (for 3D games) and how to draw spritesheets and tilesets (for 2D and 2.5D games)

 And this goes for the graphician figure.